obss/trapper/README.md

-# TRAPPER (Transformers wRAPPER)
+# Trapper (Transformers wRAPPER)

-An NLP library that aims to make it easier to train transformer based models on downstream tasks. `trapper` wraps the HuggingFace's `transformers` library to provide the transformer model implementations and training mechanisms.
+Trapper is an NLP library that aims to make it easier to train transformer based models on downstream tasks.
+It wraps the HuggingFace's `transformers` library to provide the transformer model implementations and training mechanisms.
 It defines abstractions with base classes for common tasks encountered while using transformer models.
 Additionally, it provides a dependency-injection mechanism and allows defining training and/or evaluation experiments via configuration files.
 By this way, you can replicate your experiment with different models, optimizers etc by only changing their values inside the configuration file without writing any new code or changing the existing code.
 These features foster code reuse, less boiler-plate code, as well as repeatable and better documented training experiments which is crucial in machine learning.

 ## Key Features